 Endpoint devices such as computers, tablets, and work mobile phones are protected against social engineering attacks in several ways:

-- Preventing access to unsecure websites and downloads of apps from unverified sources on company devices.
+- Preventing access to unsecured websites and downloads of apps from unverified sources on company devices.

-- Encrypting and regularly backing up all data so it remains inaccessible even if an attack happens.
+- Encrypting and regularly backing up all data ensures it remains inaccessible, even in the event of an attack.

 - If the device is stolen or lost, the system should include a feature to remotely wipe all data to keep it protected.